saroj-parajuli/design/README.md

 "name": "@saroj-parajuli/spsdesign"
 ```

-If you do not own the `@sps` scope on npm, rename the package before publishing.
+If you do not own the `@saroj-parajuli` scope on npm, rename the package before publishing.

 ### Validate the package contents